 DKB in orbit

 The band forged ahead in the coming years, branching away from blues, into more of a variety-type band.
 The band played functions, weddings, and more.
 It was during this time that Rob came into his own as a bandleader.
 During this time, drummer Larry Peterson and bass player/vocalist Sandy Pardee helped to bring the band local recognition.
 Larry and Sandy stayed with the band for over 15 years.
-At their gigging peak, DKB played over 120 gigs a year and the trio got very tight musically and personally.
+At their gigging peak, DKB played over 120 gigs a year and the trio got very tight, as musicians and as friends.
+In fact, Rob still considers all his former DK alumni friends that he could call up any time.
 In 2001, DKB recorded its third demo, reflecting their ventures into more of a variety music-approach, and sounding much like they did in a live club.
 In 2001, the band also launched its website, www.deltaknights.com.

 In 2010, the band appeared on WCSH's popular 207 show (You can see the video on the Videos tab).
 The band performed one of Rob's original compositions, "Big Bass Drum," which the band still plays nearly every show.
 Around this time, the band entered the social media realm and started a Facebook page.